Volvo XC40 Review & Prices

 In town

 Volvo used to offer the XC40 with a manual gearbox, but now every new XC40 comes with an auto.
-We don’t think many buyers will miss the manual, as it had a clunky and unpleasant shift.
-The automatic shifts smoothly and makes for a relaxed drive on busy urban roads.
+You shouldn’t miss the manual, as it had a clunky and unpleasant shift.
+The automatic changes gear smoothly and makes for a relaxed drive on busy urban roads, and the crystal-topped gear lever is a nice touch.

-You sit nice and high in the XC40 – the high-up driving position is something many drivers really like about running an SUV – and this helps give a clear view of the road ahead.
+You sit nice and high in the XC40, and this helps give a clear view of the road ahead.
 The view behind isn’t so clear, though, as the large rear pillars create big blind spots.
 This is a pain when reverse parking.

 On the motorway